News

 • November 13, 14:15-15:15: Initial meeting.
 We will give a brief insight into each of the papers.

 Note that each topic is associated with a mentee student (to whom you will provide feedback, see the following deadlines); and a mentor student (who will provide feedback to you, see the following deadlines).
-The mentee/mentor assignment will be a "cycle" through each of the topic areas as listed below: within an area with 2 topics, the two students mentor each other; within areas with k>2 topics, the mentor->mentee relation is i->i+1 and k->1.
+The mentee/mentor assignment will be a "cycle" through each of the topic areas: within the k topics of each area, the mentor->mentee relation is i->i+1 and k->1.
 If you want to team up with someone specific, please do state that in your email.

 • November 18: Receive your topic.
 Read the material associated with your topic carefully, and prepare an initial version of your summary paper, using the tex template given above.